Series: Madison Cruz Mystery #3

 Release Date: December 22, 2015

 Kindle Amazon AU Amazon CA Amazon DE Amazon UK Print Add on Goodreads

-Speed dating, cocktails, and corpses?
-It's always something.
+Speed dating, cocktails, and dead bodies.

 With everything blowing up in her love life, her job life, and her confidence, Madison finds herself on the rebound, unable to sort out her feelings.
 Passionate kisses with a certain crime fighter provide a nice distraction, but things may not be what they seem.
 A singing telegram turns dangerous, a speed dating event runs riot, and a missing chef with a wild past pits Madison against the odds.
 Then someone puts murder on the menu.

 Lucy Carol, winner of Chanticleer Book Review’s Mystery & Mayhem, delivers another fun page-turner that leaves you breathless with laughter, and wanting more!